Songdo Convensia

 Facilities available at Songdo Convensia include two main exhibition halls, 23 conference rooms and 3 ballrooms.
 Some of the support facilities at Songdo Convensia include wireless internet capabilities throughout the entire convention center, RFID card systems, voice recognition cameras, and interpretation in 8 languages.

 Recently, Songdo Convensia received LEED New Construction 2.2 Certified rating, and become the first convention facility to be LEED certified in Asia.

 Popular culture

 Songdo Convensia was used as the main filming location in episode 81 of the South Korean variety show Running Man filmed in 2012.

 Songdo Convensia was used as the main filming location in episodes 12 to 15 of the South Korean survival show Loud filmed live from August 21 to September 11, 2021.

-2014 Asian Games venue
+2014 Asian Games IBC/MBC

 Songdo Convensia was used as the location of the media center and International Broadcast Center for 2014 Asian Games.